Award Recipients

 • Laura Schneebaum, a student pursuing an M.A. in Mental Health and Wellness at New York University.
 The title of her study is: “Religious perceptions on Mental Illness: Orthodox Jewish Women’s Narratives.”

-2011 Jacquet Award Winners
+2011 Jacquet Award Recipients

 • Laura Andrews, University of Arizona, “The Role of Religious Meanings in Human Action: The Case of Environmental Conflict.”